 It Is Not An Investment

 Investments are assets that should have a decent chance of positive returns.
 Automobiles, on the other hand, will almost definitely not earn you money.
-Not only will you lose value on the car itself, you’ll have to spend a small fortune on insurance, gas, and maintenance.
+Not only will you lose value on the car itself, but you’ll also have to spend a small fortune on insurance, gas, and maintenance.
 There are few transactions throughout the last 100 years where an individual sold a car for more than they paid for it (think classics, collector automobiles).

 At Its Basis, A Car Is Merely A Tool

 Vehicles are one of many methods of transportation.
 They are designed, sold, and driven with the purpose of moving people from one place to another.
-Sure, they’re a bit more intricate than hammers and screw drivers, but they only truly have one purpose.
+Sure, they’re a bit more intricate than hammers and screwdrivers, but they only truly have one purpose.
 And you shouldn’t overspend if you don’t have to.

 And you’ll probably be just as happy with it.
-There are even some theories that people keep used cars for the same period of time that they would’ve kept a new one.
-You might buy a new car and keep it for five years or you might buy a 2 year old car and keep it till it’s 7 years old.
+There are even some theories that people keep using cars for the same period of time that they would’ve kept a new one.
+You might buy a new car and keep it for five years or you might buy a 2-year-old car and keep it till it’s 7 years old.
 You get the same utility, though- 5 years of use.
 Think about it, if we assume you buy a vehicle every 5 years, do you want the cheaper or the more expensive version?
 Well, do you want the new model or the used model?
 It’s basically the same question.

 You May Not Even Need It

 As we mentioned above, there are many methods of transportation.
 Think about your personal situation.
 Do you need a car or do you want a car?
 Many of us now live in urban cities where our jobs, food, entertainment, and shopping are all within a walkable range.
 The market is also shifting towards remote employees, making the need to get around much less demanding than it has been in the past.
-Even if you do have a commute, city busses, subways, ridesharing, and other public transportation could possibly save you thousands of dollars compared to that new car.
+Even if you do have a commute, city buses, subways, ridesharing, and other public transportation could possibly save you thousands of dollars compared to that new car.

 Lastly, And Perhaps More Importantly, You Can Put Your Money To Better Use